Cassad0r2/Cassad0r2/README.md

 #### I have a solid foundation in the core components of modern computer systems-operating systems, databases, networks, object-oriented programming-as well as a more specialized experience in embedded systems, including microcontrollers, VHDL, C, and assembly.
 I've also picked up a few extra skills along the way, like Python scripting, digital signal processing, and using tools like QGIS.

-#### My projects reflect this variety: from capturing heart rates with radar sensors and simulating analog signals using a Raspberry Pi Pico, to building web apps with platforms like Google Apps Script and Anvil.
+#### My projects reflect this variety: from capturing heart rates with radar sensors and simulating analog signals using a Raspberry Pi Pico2, to building web apps with platforms like Google Apps Script and Anvil.

 #### This GitHub account serves both as a portfolio to showcase my work and as a space to organize, document, and expand on my ongoing projects and experiments.

+### 🔧 Notable Contributions

+- [F24_Team5_DARPA_Triage_Drone](https://github.com/superhotbacon/F24_Team5_DARPA_Triage_Drone) - Wrote code for microcontroller